elys33ve/ENED-python-practice/README.md

-# ENED-python-tasks
+# ENED-python-scripts
-Short python scripts from ENED 1
+Python scripts from ENED 1

-notes and simple activities/ from a first year intro to engineering course;
-in which we touched on the basics of coding in python.
+notes, simple activities/tasks, and homework assignments from a first year intro to engineering course; in which we touched on the basics of coding in python.